hiroaki-yamamoto/hiroaki-job-toolbox/README.md

 I needed something like "Packaged gulp tasks" and so on.

 ## Notice when you use this script.
-Please don't use this script unless you know what this script is what you are doing.
+Don't use this script unless you know what this script is and what you are doing.
 This script contains a lot of kludge.
 For listing tasks, you can use [gulp-help].

 [gulp-help]: https://github.com/chmontgomery/gulp-help